-As a consequence of the financial crisis, supervisors are now adopting a more 'intrusive' approach which is focused on making forwardlooking judgments about firms.
-This proactive attitude also includes the supervision on how the Board agrees and oversees the firm's risk framework.
-This is a profound change which introduces a 'four-eyes' principle to decision-making and the specific role of signing off the strategic plan and monitoring its execution to managers.
-Most of the firms that failed during the crisis were typically characterized by a domineering chief executive officer, a dysfunctional Board, individuals without the required technical competence, a weak understanding of the risks and inadequate 'four-eyes' oversight.
+principle to decision-making and the specific role of signing off the strategic plan and monitoring its execution to managers.
+Most of the firms that failed during the crisis were typically characterized by a domineering chief executive officer, a dysfunctional board, individuals without the required technical competence, a weak understanding of the risks and inadequate 'four-eyes' oversight.
 In a nutshell, good governance increases the probability that good decisions will be made, also because poor governance is a strong lead indicator of more significant problems.
-Because the management is responsible for running firms and firms fail because of the decisions taken by their Board and management, supervisors are interested in an effective role for the Board of directors 51.
+Since the management is responsible for running firms and firms fail because of the decisions taken by their board and management, supervisors are interested in enhancing an effective role for the board of directors 51.